 If you are between the ages of 18 and 24, you will need a valid ADE-1317 certificate as it will confirm that you completed the adult driver’s education course.
 In addition to this, you will need a certificate of completion of the Impact Texas Young Drivers video dated within 90 days of your test.
 If you are at the age of 25 and above, you will also need the ITYD certificate.
 This is currently in lieu of the Impact Texas Adult Driver video, which the DPS has not yet published.

-Car Requirements Before You Start the Test
+Car Requirements Before You Start Your Texas Driving Test

 - Two license plates with the exception of a single out-of-state or temporary plates